-(a) Borrowing of funds Upon acceptance of the terms including execution of the letter of offer.
-In the absence of the letter of offer, upon the execution of the letter of offer, upon the execution of the loan documents (b) Commencement of or involvement in litigation Upon filing or receipt of court papers (i.e. writ of summons and statement of claims) (c) Proposal involving issuance of new securities such as a right issue (d) Default in payment Upon occurrence of a default (even if negotiations with the lender are still pending), irrespective of whether a demand has been made by the Events Timing of Announcement or involvement in litigationpapers (i.e. writ of summons and statement of claims)(c) Proposal involving issuance of new securities such as a right issueUpon board approval(d) Default in paymentUpon occurrence of a default (even if negotiations with the lender are still pending), irrespective of whether a demand has been made by the (a) Borrowing of funds including execution of the letter of offer.
-In the absence of the letter of offer, upon the issuance of new securities such as a right issue (d) Default in payment Upon occurrence of a default (even if negotiations with the lender are still pending), irrespective of whether a demand has been made by the or involvement in papers (i.e. writ of summons and (even if negotiations with the lender are still pending), irrespective of whether a demand has been made by the issuance of new securities such as a Upon board approval lender (d) Default in payment (even if negotiations with the lender are still pending), irrespective of whether a
+Events Timing of Announcement (a) Borrowing of funds Upon acceptance of the terms including execution of the letter of offer.
+In the absence of the letter of offer, upon the execution of the loan documents (b) Commencement of or involvement in litigation Upon filing or receipt of court papers (i.e. writ of summons and statement of claims) (c) Proposal involving issuance of new securities such as a rights issue Upon board approval (d) Default in payment Upon occurrence of a default (even if negotiations with the lender are still pending), irrespective of whether a demand has been made by the lender.